GROWING GOOD FOOD FOR OUR COMMUNITY

 We hope to build a successful business that our kids can take over and operate on our own property at some point in the future.
 We have a long way to go toward that goal but are hopeful for what the future will bring.

-Community Supported Agriculture is an idea that has been around for quite a while but its popularity has increased significantly in recent years.
-In essence, a farmer sells “shares” or memberships of their farm to the public.
-In return, the members of the CSA receive a box of farm fresh produce every week of the growing season.
+When you join our Farm Box program you will receive a box of farm fresh produce every week of the growing season.
 Unlike going to the grocery store to pick out produce each week, our members receive the bounty from our weekly harvests.
-Everything in the weekly shares is grown on our farm, in our Certified Organic fields, and delivered to the drop-off locations shortly after harvest.
+Everything in the weekly box is grown on our farm, in our Certified Organic fields, and delivered to the drop-off locations shortly after harvest.
 It's hard to find fresher and more local produce than that!
-The CSA program allows members to enjoy their favorite vegetables and encourages them to try new ones that aren't available in their local store.
+The Farm Box program allows members to enjoy their favorite vegetables and encourages them to try new ones that aren't available in their local store.
 They also benefit from the additional nutrients and flavor that fresh produce has to offer.

 Members are encouraged to come by and visit the farm, meet the farmers and even help out if they want.
 This allows them to get to know the farmer who is growing their food, gain a better understanding of how their food is grown and truly become a part of their farm.